davidoury/datalab-notebook/README.md

 ## Data Lab notebook

-This notebook is based on the Docker container `jupyter/pyspark-notebook` which is a Jupyter notebook from which you can run Python and Spark.
+This _Data Lab_ notebook is based on the Docker container `jupyter/pyspark-notebook` which is a Jupyter notebook from which you can run Python and Spark.

-For details on that notebook see https://github.com/jupyter/docker-stacks.
+For details on the container see https://github.com/jupyter/docker-stacks.
 Look for the folder `pyspark-notebook` or follow [this link](https://github.com/jupyter/docker-stacks/tree/master/pyspark-notebook).

+In order that this notebook works on as many OSes as possible, I've taken the approach of:

+1. Creating an Ubuntu virtual box with Vagrant
+1. Running Docker from within this virtual box

+The primary reason for this setup is that the host operating system (Mac, Windows 7/8/10) needs only to be able to complete the first step and allow the user to log into the virtual box.
+In addition, the configuration and management of the virtual box is (should be?) identical regardless of host operating system.
+I hope to avoid many headaches previously encountered.

 To install and then use the notebook follow the directions in the [Create](#create) section below.